 If a teenager in your life is showing any signs of hopelessness or suicidal thoughts, it may be time to find a teen rehab for depression.
 Unfortunately, signs of suicide often go overlooked in many cultures.
 In Japan, the suicide rate for children and teens is staggering and mental health professionals are struggling to figure out how to prevent this rampant problem.

-The State of Teen Depression & Suicide in Japan
+The State of Teen Depression and Suicide in Japan

 Children between the ages of 10 and 15 years old are most at risk for committing suicide because they are the least likely to show signs of depression or suicidal behavior, says the Cabinet Office of Japan.
 At home, it’s crucial for family members and friends to watch out for the warning signs of suicide, particularly during school breaks.
 Warning signs of suicide include: